Things about Progressive Multi-focus Lenses

 Since the astigmatism region on both sides of the lens, it is not clear to see the objects on both sides when just turning your eyeballs through light, so it is necessary to rotate the neck and eyeballs at the same time to see clearly.

-When you go downstairs, keep glasses low and try to look objects from the upper remote area.
+When you go downstairs, keep glasses stay low and try to look objects from the upper remote area.